-In this hands-on lab, we are going to build a highly available web application, along with a highly available bastion host architecture.
+In this hands-on lab, we are going to build a highly available web application, along with a highly available Bastion host architecture.

 Learning Objectives